Powell River Regals: 2000 and beyond

 The following season Hockey Canada once again rewarded the Regals for their Allan Cup victory by sending them to the IIHF sanctioned Polese Cup in Gomel, Belarus.
 Along with Canada the tournament included the Russian Super League's Salavat Yulaev and the National Teams from Latvia and Belarus.
 Although Canada lost all its games, they kept every game close until running out of gas in each of the third periods.
 Goaltender Chad Vizzutti internationally earned goaltender of the tournament honors.
 A month after representing their country the Regals hosted the Savage Cup.
-Also vying for the title were the Trail Smokeaters and the upstart Fort St John Flyers.
+Also vying for the title were the Trail Smoke Eaters and the upstart Fort St John Flyers.
 The one-game final had the Regals taking on the Flyers.
 However, without their full lineup due to injuries and other commitments, the Regals lost the game.

 The 2007–08 season had the Savage Cup hosted by the Flyers in Fort St John.
 It was a best of five between the Regals and Flyers.
 Once again. due to other commitments and injuries, the Regals were only able to bring 14 skaters.
-Due to stronggoaltending from Chad Vizzutti and timely scoring the Regals took the first two games and were half a period away from taking back the Savage trophy, but with a lack of bodies and fatigue setting in the Regals lost game three.
+Due to strong goaltending from Chad Vizzutti and timely scoring the Regals took the first two games and were half a period away from taking back the Savage trophy, but with a lack of bodies and fatigue setting in the Regals lost game three.
 The Flyers took the final two games to retain the provincial crown and their second Savage Cup.

-The Regals began rebuilding at the start of the 2008-09 campaign by returning full-time to the AA circuit and not icing a AAA squad for the first time since 1992/93.
-The club had operated separate AAA and AA clubs in 2002/2003.
+The Regals began rebuilding at the start of the 2008-09 campaign by returning full-time to the AA circuit and not icing a AAA squad for the first time since 1992-93.
+The club had operated separate AAA and AA clubs in 2002-2003.
 After qualifying for the Coy Cup in Terrace, BC, Regals went undefeated during the round-robin portion of the tournament and advanced directly to the final.
 A young Regals team almost pulled off an upset but fell to the Williams Lake Stampeders 5–4 in overtime.
 Of the game, veteran Scott Mastrodonato said, “It was a good lesson, whether it was a life lesson or a hockey lesson, you learn from your mistakes.
 “It was heartbreaking to lose the way we did,” he said, “but in some small way it was a good thing because since we didn’t win, we still have something to shoot for.”
 Mastrodonato then warned “that if they had won in their first year then everyone would have thought we’re good enough and the truth is, we’re not.”

 One of the founding members of the Powell River Minor Hockey Association and a driving force in the creation of the Regals, Powell River's own Mr. Hockey, Hap Parker, died in September 2008, at the age of 94.